Everything you need to know about Prenatal Yoga

 Chloe: One difference is the pace, which is slower than some dynamic classes.
-Pregnancy yoga has an emphasis on slowing down to honour the changes taking place in terms of body, brain, identity, to listening in and practicing awareness around these changes in preparation for what’s to come.
+Pregnancy yoga has an emphasis on slowing down to honour the changes taking place in terms of body, brain, identity, to listening in and practising awareness around these changes in preparation for what’s to come.
 Instead of practicing a strong and sweaty flow or pushing into flexibility, pregnancy yoga aims to build strength progressively, relieve aches and pains from hormonal changes and the changing shape and alignment of the body and practicing containment, not extremities, in poses.
-There are also certain poses that are left out of pregnancy classes, for example deep backbends (which can place undue stress on the lower back and abdominal tissue) or arm balances, for obvious reasons!
+There are also certain poses that are left out of pregnancy classes, for example, deep backbends (which can place undue stress on the lower back and abdominal tissue) or arm balances, for obvious reasons!

 What can a student expect in prenatal yoga class?

-Lisa: All prenatal yoga teachers have undergone specialist training to give you the best experience and a safe practice.
+Lisa: All prenatal yoga teachers have undergone specialist training to give you the best experience and safe practice.
 We chat about all things related to pregnancy, birth, labour and being a new mum, something we cannot offer in regular classes.
 Classes include women at all stages of pregnancy, from 15 weeks to birth and so the class offers a variety of options for mothers-to-be to practice.

 Claire: We practice in a circle, to build community and welcome all the women in, and start class with introductions – names, number of weeks pregnant, and anything we need to know or anything you have going on in your body.